noris-network/calltest/README.rst

 Modes
 +++++

-You can configure how CallTest processes a call.
+The ``mode`` value configure how CallTest processes a call.

 dtmf
 ----

 The answering channel sends a random sequence of DTMF tones.
 The originator then does the same thing.
-The codes must match.
+The receivers verify that the codes are correct.

 When ``dtmf.may_repeat`` is set, the receiver is allowed to read duplicate DTMF tones.
 This flag might be necessary with in-band signalling.